Selfridges awarded the World's Best Sustainability Campaign by a Department Store at the Global Department Store Summit 2016

-In 2014, Selfridges was the first department store in the UK to achieve The Carbon Trust Triple Standard, recognising ongoing achievements in reducing carbon emissions and water use, and an improvement in waste management.In July 2016, we were reaccredited with The Carbon Trust Triple Standard recognising our ongoing achievements in reducing carbon emissions, water use, and waste across our business operations.
+In 2014, Selfridges was the first department store in the UK to achieve The Carbon Trust Triple Standard, recognising ongoing achievements in reducing carbon emissions and water use, and an improvement in waste management.In July 2016, we were reaccredited with The Carbon Trust Triple Standard and continue to work on their recommendations to improve our operation in these three areas.
+Read our Environmental Policy here.

 - Establishing an Environmental and Health & Safety Steering Group to oversee direction and monitor progress against targets